murchandamus/bips/bip-update-process.md

 #### Not acceptable licenses

 All licenses not explicitly included in the above lists are not acceptable terms for a Bitcoin Improvement Proposal.
-However, BIPs predating the acceptance of this BIP were allowed under other terms, and should use these abbreviation when no other license is granted:
+However, BIPs predating the acceptance of this BIP were allowed under other terms, and should use these abbreviations when no other license is granted:

 * PD: Released into the public domain